n0rb4k/Notes/readme.md

 For those who want to exploit this very common vulnerabilities, present in a lot of boot2root machines, but taking the handicap that no Metasploit is going to be utilized, there are different techiniques/exploits that you can use.

-Metasploit can be avoided for example if you are being training yourself to get OSCP certification you surely know that MSF is banned...
+Metasploit must be avoided for example if you are being training yourself to get OSCP certification you surely know that MSF is banned...
+Or just simply to be more independent of this kind of tools.

 To detect if we are in front of the vulnerability, the nmap can do the job:
 ```bash